PavanRangani/docs/docs/prd/philanthropy/grant.md

     - For Closed: Edit & View History
   - View History action is shown for Multi year grant only if payment update history available for that Grant.
 Otherwise it won't be shown
   - On Click of row redirect user to the Payment tab of same Organization where Project and Grant filter applied

+## Filter

+Allows to filter Grant/Contribution by Projects, Categories, Type and Status.

+When any of the filter is applied shows `RESET` button.
+On RESET all filters will be reset to its default state.

+#### Projects

+- Projects filter show all Project in alphabetical order of Project name.
+Its a Selected dropdown.

+- By default shows `All` Projects.

+#### Categories

+- Default value `All `

+- Categories values should be `Annual Recurring`, `Major Initiatives` and `Non-Recurring Minor`.
+- Its Selected Dropdown.

+#### Type

+- Default value `All `

+- Shows Grant type in this filter.
+It should be `One-Time`, `Multi-Year` and `Custom ` .
+- Its Selected Dropdown.

+#### Status

+Default value `All Status`

+Shows two options: Active  & Closed.
+Selected Dropdown.

 ## View Amount change history